Vectorial phase retrieval in super-resolution polarization microscopy: Forward model for characterizing a birefringent distribution at the pupil plane

 It is important to notice that the constant matrices $\mathbb P^{(p)}$ cannot be unitary since they would give a unitary transformation and thus have no effect of the shape of the PSFs.
 The simplest nonunitary matrix to implement is a projection matrix obtained by placing a linear polarizer at the end of the waveplate sequence.

 This PZ-stack of Green tensors is then propagated to the image plane via

 and its components are added incoherently (modeling an unpolarized source) to obtain a PZ-stack of PSFs

 like the one shown in Fig.~\ref{fig:stack}.
 The polarization projections $\mathbb P_1$ and $\mathbb P_2$ used to extract the orientation information can also be used to define the polarization diversity as discussed in Sec.~\ref{sec:num}.
-It is worth noting that while experimentally the polarization diversity happens at the BFP, computationally it is better to perform it at the image plane in order to avoid the computation of unnecessary fast Fourier transforms (FFT).
+It is worth noting that while experimentally the polarization diversity happens at the BFP, computationally it is better to perform it at the image plane in order to avoid the computation of unnecessary FFTs.
 However, as discussed in Sec.~\ref{sec:exp}, there are some situations in which this is not possible.